Itiki

 PictureCockpit clears sealed up tight on a cold and stormy night

 • We found these really essential from experience with our Lipari.
 They can easily be rolled up and/or removed when not in use.
-We stow them in the forward cabin.
+We now stow them in a "custom Keith-made" sling in the port forepeak locker.
 They certainly extended the season in Sydney and we stayed on the boat and dined outside right through winter.
 We went with the FP ones as it was just easy.
 Make sure the one near the sliding cockpit door does not rub on the plexiglass.
 We also noted that the rear clears exclude the rear seat that we have on the Helia evo that was not on the original Helia so suspect that the design was not changed between models.
 It has not been enough of an issue to have these modified as most of the time in the Med we haven't had them on.

 PictureBimini clears rainy day